LukasDS/lds-workout-system/README.md

 ## About
 This demonstration project is built and maintained by Lukas Daugaard Schröder.
 For questions or architectural discussions, please [contact me](https://www.linkedin.com/in/lukas-daugaard-schroeder).

+## Dependencies & Acknowledgments

+This monorepo uses open source dependencies in Flutter, Angular, and Java.

+Dependency lists:
+- Flutter: see `pubspec.yaml`
+- Angular: see `package.json`
+- Spring Boot (Java): see `build.gradle`

+You can generate a full tree of dependencies with the following commands:

+- **Flutter**: N/A (`pubspec.yaml` lists all direct dependencies)
+- **Angular**: `yarn licenses list --json` or `npx license-checker --summary`
+- **Spring Boot**: `./gradlew dependencies`

+For licensing details, refer to each technology’s documentation for generating third-party license reports.